 Tech

-Like a lot of IT consultants I work from home, freelance - but I'd come into an office for the right company.
+Like a lot of IT consultants I work from home, freelance - but I'd come into an office for the right organisation.

 I normally work at the intersection of computers and people.
 That could mean: